You are here: Urology Textbook > Testes > Epidermoid cyst

 Treatment

-Inguinal incision and exposure of the testis: depending on size and preoperative suspicion for a benign tumor, either organ-preserving resection with frozen sections (Heidenreich et al., 1995) or radical orchiectomy is done.
+Inguinal incision and exposure of the testis: depending on size and preoperative suspicion for a benign tumor, perform either organ-preserving resection with frozen sections (Heidenreich et al., 1995) or radical orchiectomy.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z